Get THE RACK DEMO

 No formulas.
 No separate spreadsheet tabs.
 The data builds as you work.

 Every animal in your rack has a running cost.
 The breeders who track it make better pricing decisions.
-The ones who don't are guessing.
+The ones who do not are guessing.
 And guessing is expensive.

 Your Rack Is a Business

 Breeding ball pythons is a passion.
-It's also a business with real costs.
-Feed is the biggest recurring expense in most operations, and it compounds invisibly when you don't track it per animal.
+It is also a business with real costs.
+Feed is the biggest recurring expense in most operations, and it compounds invisibly when you do not track it per animal.

 The breeders who treat their rack like a business know what each animal costs.
 They price based on data.
 They move slow movers before the margins disappear.
 They make holdback decisions with full visibility into what that investment is running them.

 THE RACK was built for this.
 Feed costs per animal, slow mover flags, sales analytics with real margins.
-One-time purchase.
-Your data in your Google Drive.
+Facility management software built by a breeder.